dapr/dapr/tests/docs/writing-integration-test.md

 ## Invoking the test

-`go test -v --race ./tests/integration`
+`go test -v -race -tags="integration" ./tests/integration`

 Rather than building from source, you can also set a custom daprd binary path with the environment variable `DAPR_INTEGRATION_DAPRD_PATH`.